 Veepeak OBDCheck BLE+ Vs. OBDCheck BLE Vs. Vgate iCar Pro: Key Differences

 1. Design And Specifications

 The Vgate BLE 4.0 is very similar in its overall design, as well.
-One additional excellent design feature of the vgate iCar Pro BLE 4.0 is its auto-sleep and auto-wake functionality.
-This is helpful, preventing the device from draining energy when it’s not in use.
+One additional excellent design feature of the Vgate iCar Pro BLE 4.0 is its auto-sleep and auto-wake functionality, which is helpful, preventing the device from draining energy when it’s not in use

 2. Overall Features And Functions

 With the Veepeak OBDCheck BLE+ or the Veepeak OBDCheck BLE, you can read and clear diagnostic trouble codes causing the check engine light to illuminate.
 They support other OBD2 diagnostics, including smog checks, oxygen sensor tests, and freeze frame data.

 The Vgate BLE 4.0 has similar basic functionality.
 It can read and clear any diagnostic trouble codes, display real-time sensor data, and turn off the check engine light just as well as the models above.

 The Veepeak OBDCheck BLE+ has robust advanced features.
 Its customizable dashboard is an excellent touch, letting you choose which sensor readings you see.
 Besides, you can track your gas mileage and see graphs of live data.
 You can even re-program and customize the engine computer, though you’ll need to pair it with an app that supports that function.Check Price at Amazon